build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 But if we're really honest, nobody wakes up excited to maintain YAML code for their serverless application, even with SAM -- and visualizing applications' architecture is not easy.

 [AWS Application Composer](https://aws.amazon.com/application-composer/?sc_channel=el&sc_campaign=devopswave&sc_content=samapplncomposer&sc_geo=mult&sc_country=mult&sc_outcome=acq) offers one solution.
-It's a visual development tool that offers a drag-and-drop interface that enables developers quick and easy creation of new applications or modification of existing ones.
+It's a visual development tool that offers a drag-and-drop interface that offers developers quick and easy creation of new applications or modification of existing ones.

 In this blog post, we will explore the benefits of using AWS SAM in combination with Application Composer for new and existing applications.
 We will also provide examples of how to use these tools to streamline our application development process and make it easier to manage our applications in the cloud.
 Let's dive in!

 We will learn:

-- how we can get started with a blank canvas and build our SAM application
+- How to get started with a blank canvas and build a SAM application
-- how to load existing SAM application, visualize and optionally extend it
+- How to load an existing SAM application, visualize and optionally extend it

 ## Table of Contents